 History & Origin Of Chickpeas

-One of the first cultivated legumes is chickpeas.
+Chickpeas was one of the first legumes to be cultivated.
 Middle Eastern chickpea remains dating to about 7,500 years ago have been discovered.

 The fact that these bones were found in the aceramic layers beneath Jericho and ayönü in Turkey indicates that people had been raising chickpeas long before they could make pottery.